tempertemper/sublime-text/README.md

 + Tools → Color Highlighter → Color Highlighters → Highlight colors in all text → Gutter icon style → Circle

 All the rest should be 'None'.

+See `ColorHighlighter.sublime-settings` file in this repo, which should live in `~/Library/Application Support/Sublime Text 3/Packages/User/ColorHighlighter.sublime-settings`